|This article is about the Imperial Position. For the coin, see Currency.

 - If any move then a recount is conducted, still seeking a constitutional majority for a successful candidate.

-- This process can be repeated until it becomes apparent that there will be no successful candidate, as none of the senators wish to move their support, in which case the motion has failed.
+- This process is repeated until none of the senators wish to move their support, meaning that there will be no successful candidate.
+In this case the motion has failed.

-- If any candidate is successful then they becomes emperor or empress at the start of the next Senate session and the Synod have had time to consider their position.
+- If any candidate is successful then they become emperor or empress at the start of the next Senate session after the Synod (General Assembly or Assembly of Nine) have had time to consider their position.

 - The coronation of the new Throne is normally scheduled for the following summit.